kdltr/blog/src/en/project/perception-saga.md

 The theme of this edition was “We don’t see things as they are, we see them as we are.”

-It has been released on Itch.io at [https://kooda.itch.io/perception-saga](http://kooda.itch.io/perception-saga)
+It has been released on the 19th of October 2015 on Itch.io at [https://kooda.itch.io/perception-saga](http://kooda.itch.io/perception-saga)

 Perception Saga is a strange synesthetic adventure to a land of abstract sounds and visual effects.